Impressionism, the partakers of the expositions:

-In 1886 in Pont-Aven Schuffenecker introduced Gauguin and Bernard to each other (R16;R54,p36;iR70;R1,p537;R88).
+In 1886 in Pont-Aven Schuffenecker introduced Gauguin and Bernard to each other (R16;R54,p36+59;iR70;R1,p537;R88).
 Just before 1886 Schuffenecker stayed in Concarneau (R54,p36), just west of Pont-Aven at the Brittany peninsula (iR9).
 In 1888 also Sérusier also was present in Pont-Aven (R54,p89).
 These artists and others also did meet in Pouldu (R54,p89).
-The style this group develops is called cloisonnism and synthetism.
-His home in Paris becomes a meeting place for these painters (R3).
+The style this group developed is called Cloisonnism and Synthetism.
+Schuffenecker his home in Paris became a meeting place for these painters (R54,p97;R3).
 In 1889 Gauguin and Bernard work in his studio (R54,p36).
-Schuffenecker his style develops in a more free style with ample highlighted arabesques surrounding the colours (R9).
+Schuffenecker his style developed in a more free style with ample highlighted arabesques surrounding the colours (R9).
 When I look at his paintings I can only find a few paintings in a clear cloisonnistic style, but they date from 1921 (R54,p181).
-Wardwell Lee confirms he didn’t adopt this style, but continued painting naturalistic landscapes, with an impressionist orientation (R56).
-Schuffenecker also becomes befriended with Sérusier, Denis and Laval (R56).
+Wardwell Lee confirms that Schuffenecker didn’t adopt this style, but continued painting naturalistic landscapes, with an impressionist orientation (R56).
+Schuffenecker also became befriended with Sérusier, Denis and Laval (R56).

 Schuffenecker, a Symbolist painter: